Simone Legno: Early life

+Legno was raised in a Catholic family in Rome.
 After dropping out of college, where he studied political science, Legno studied at the European Institute of Design in Rome.
-Legno built tokidoki as a personal website, not a company website, around 2001.
+Legno built Tokidoki as a personal website around 2001.

-While in school, he wanted his own website and was a fan of Japanese art and culture.
-He would go to Japanese cultural institutes and all of his art works were inspired by books from Lonely Planet, prints, Japanese art books and posters, everything was about Japan.
-So he wanted a Japanese word and decided upon the word "tokidoki", which means "sometimes". "tokidoki is the hope, the hidden energy that everyone has inside.
-It gives us the strength to face a new day and dream about something positive and the hope that something magical will happen to us".

-Tokidoki is "[a] mixture of "visual inputs, cultures and perfect blending of opposites living together".
+During his time in school, he developed a profound admiration for Japanese art and culture, nurturing a desire to create his own website dedicated to these passions.
+He would visit Japanese cultural centers.
+His entire body of work drew inspiration from literature, encompassing a diverse array of sources such as Lonely Planet guides, art prints, and Japanese art books and posters.
+Every artwork he crafted was meticulously centred on and profoundly resonated with the very spirit of Japan.
+In his quest for a Japanese term, he settled on "tokidoki," a word that conveys the notion of "sometimes."
+Tokidoki embodies the latent potential and optimism that resides within each individual, serving as a beacon of hope and an untapped reservoir of energy waiting to be unleashed.
+During a past interview, Legno articulated, "It empowers us to confront each new day with resilience, to envision uplifting possibilities, and to nurture the hope that something extraordinary may unfold in our lives."
+Tokidoki embodies a harmonious fusion of diverse visual elements and cultural influences, representing an exquisite synthesis of contrasting forces coexisting in unity.

 Career

 Legno's career started when he was still in school in Italy, where he created a website as a visual diary and platform to showcase his portfolio of works.
-With this website he created various illustrations, advertisements, designs, and other freelance media for clients.
-He was then discovered and presented a partnership by Pooneh Mohajer and her husband Ivan Arnold — co-founders of the American cosmetics brand Hard Candy.
+With this website, he created various illustrations, advertisements, designs, and other freelance media for clients.
+He was then discovered and presented a partnership by Pooneh Mohajer and her husband Ivan Arnold—co-founders of the American cosmetics brand Hard Candy.
 In 2004, Simone Legno moved to Los Angeles to develop his tokidoki merchandise and art, where he launched his artistic career with the help of his 2 business partners (Ivan Arnold and Pooneh Mohajer Arnold).
-Simone Legno has definitely surprised the contemporary world with an art collection which is "cute, playful and pure, yet provocative, [and] sophisticated."
+Simone Legno has definitely surprised the contemporary world with an art collection that is "cute, playful, and pure, yet provocative, [and] sophisticated."

 Legno's portfolio website was listed as one of the top ten websites of the week by The Independent in 2003.
 This caught the attention of Hard Candy co-founder Pooneh Mohajer and her husband Ivan Arnold.
-The two contacted him and after meeting, they formed the tokidoki business venture.
+The two contacted him, and after meeting, they formed the tokidoki business venture.

-In June 2009 it was announced that Legno would release a line of young punk rock inspired characters that would sell at the US-based retailer Target.